Your October Horoscope Is Here — You'll Need To Remember To Breathe

 Scorpio Sun & Rising:

 We’ve made it to your birthday season, Scorpio!
-But before we get there, your planetary ruler Mars rounds out its six-week stay in Libra before entering your sign on the 12th October.
+But before we get there, your planetary ruler Mars rounds out its six-week stay in Libra before entering your sign on October 12.
 Prepare to feel bursts of energy and passion coursing through you for the next month and a half — it’s up to you to make sure you direct that energy toward the appropriate outlets, and that you make the most of your planetary ruler being back in your sign.
-Get clear on what you really want and boldly ask for it, as it’s likely to come your way with greater ease these next two months, especially once your ruler Pluto ends its retrograde in Capricorn on the 10th October.
+Get clear on what you really want and boldly ask for it, as it’s likely to come your way with greater ease these next two months, especially once your ruler Pluto ends its retrograde in Capricorn on October 10.

 October also marks the start of eclipse season, with the New Moon Solar Eclipse in Libra striking on the 14th, followed by the Full Moon Lunar Eclipse in Taurus taking place on the 28th.
 These two eclipses highlight your sectors of spirituality and marriage, so you may literally have to create some sort of bond or merging between your relationship with your spirituality and your relationship with others.
 If you’ve been pushing people away during your healing journey, by the time Scorpio Season begins on the 23rd you’re likely to feel ready to reconnect with people who had been patiently waiting for your return.
 You’ll celebrate your solar return in style, and in great company.